 What are excess HSA contributions and penalties?

-Excess contributions could be used to pay for medical expenses, such as prescription eyeglasses, a year’s worth of contacts, or dental expenses, before the year is up.
+Excess contributions could be used to pay for out-of-pocket expenses, such as prescription eyeglasses, a year’s worth of contacts, or dental expenses, before the year is up.
 If you’ve gone over the HSA contribution limit and can’t use it for medical services, talk to your personal tax advisor for other options.

 How can HRAs work alongside HSAs?

-In some cases, couples may find themselves in a scenario in which one spouse has an HSA and other has an HRA, or health reimbursement arrangement (HRA).
+In some cases, couples may find themselves in a scenario in which one spouse has an HSA and the other has an HRA, or health reimbursement arrangement (HRA).
 If that’s your case, there are ways you can leverage both.

 For you or your spouse to use an HRA and HSA together, you’ll need to coordinate the two benefits compliantly.
 Luckily, this is possible with two popular HRA options—the qualified small employer HRA (QSEHRA) and the individual coverage HRA (ICHRA).